 - The inker of this issue is unknown, although many believe George Klein is a likely possibility.

 - This issue was the focal point of The New Leave it to Beaver (a.k.a.
 Still the Beaver) television show on season 1 episode #24.
-The comic was discovered in a box that belonged to Theodore "Beaver" Cleaver.
-Beaver's oldest son Kipp had dreams of selling the comic book, so he could treat his classmates to a trip to Walt Disney World.
+The comic was discovered in a bag along with several other comic books that belonged to Theodore "Beaver" Cleaver.
+Beaver's youngest son Ollie had dreams of selling the comic book, so he could treat his classmates to a trip to Disneyland for his birthday.
+Wally's daughter Kelly wanted to by a white horse and name it Snowball.
 At the time of airing the comic book was valued at $3000.